 - Executing Microsoft Fabric demos for extensive dataset handling, ensuring effective deployment and training

-Case Study: Streamlining Project Management with Power BI Solutions
+Case Study: Cutting Project Management Reporting Time with Power BI

 The client is a distinguished software technology firm renowned for its global presence and extensive portfolio of ongoing projects.
 Their diverse range of projects presented challenges such as project mapping complexities, insufficient visibility, and fragmented data spread across different systems.